MethaweeSuksri/Begin_OpenGl/README.md

 This is for me to learn C++, OpenGl and Cmake (so basically everthing about c++ development lol)

+## To build you can use

+- cmake --build ./build/
+then
+- ./build/Begin_OpenGL

 ## Goal
 dude let's remake my cg project